labcodes/django-react-boilerplate/README.EN.md

 }
 ```

-Now we can tell Webpack which rules it should use to compile the `.js` or `.jsx` files.
+Now we can tell Webpack which rules to follow when compiling the `.js` or `.jsx` files.
 We establish that all those files in the project having those extensions should be handled by Babel Loader.
 Except for the ones inside `node_modules` where the project's dependencies live.

 `webpack.config.js`
 ```js